YvixMiHo/Algorithms_Data_Structures/README.md

 Figure 1.
 Priority of patterns to know

-The goal is to have a visual road map and prioritize code second to be able to conceptually get to solutions rather than relying on memory.
+The goal is to have a visual road map first and prioritize code second.
+This allows for concepts to be learned more naturally with less focus on memorization